global-asp/lcb-source/0003_new-in-town/0003_new-in-town_en.md

 The New in Town lady helps us take a big blue bus.

-There are so many people that we have to stand on the bus while it's moving!s
+There are so many people that we have to stand on the bus while it's moving!

 ##
 My auntie takes me and my mom to Family Night at a school near her house.